Use solutions in Power Apps

 Classic solution explorer

-- Custom connectors are not available in a solution.
+- Canvas app triggered flows are not available in solutions.

-- If a canvas app is packaged in a managed solution, it can still be edited in the target environment.
+- If a canvas app is packaged in a managed solution, it can't be edited and re-published in the target environment.
+Use unmanaged solutions if the apps require editing in the target environment.

 For details about customizing the individual components in a solution, see the following topics: